Bound by Corruption by BelovedStranger

 Her cries mixed with his growls.

-She was on the cusp of something, on edge of a precipice.
+She was on the cusp of something, on the edge of a precipice.
 She needed, needed—

 Her body was taut as a bowstring, when suddenly, Sesshomaru stopped and removed his hand.

 Kagome shook her head in denial, crying out in despair, in unbearable want.
-But before she could demand more, he had ahold of her thighs.
-He was lifting her, positioning her, until she felt the head of his shaft press against her opening.
+But before she could demand for touch her again, he had ahold of her thighs.
+He was lifting her, positioning her, until she felt the head of his shaft pressing against her opening.

 Kagome froze.